jasonkang14/jasonkang14.github.io/content/posts/2024/2024-10-27---Disecting-Llama3_2.md

 ### During training:
   - Image encoder parameters are updated.
   - Language model parameters remain unchanged, preserving Llama3.1's original text-only capabilities.
+  - Instead of using the `noisy` image-text pairs used in pre-training, medium-scale high quality in-domain and knowledge-enhanced image-text pair data is used
+    - This approach helps refine the model's understanding and performance, similar to how knowledge distillation leverages refined outputs to improve model training.

 ### Fine-Tuning:
   - Uses a medium-scale dataset of high-quality, in-domain, and knowledge-enhanced image-text pairs.